Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 From an administrative point of view, DWP could quite easily start means testing state pension provision, and exclude anyone with income above a certain level, or easier still, confine it to those receiving means tested benefits, as they will now have to do with the Winter Fuel Payments.
 This would, of course, be a disaster for the government.
 Here's why:

-We have all effectively paid for our state pensions and healthcare through our lifelong NI contributions.
+We have all effectively paid for our state pensions and healthcare through our lifelong and compulsory National Insurance (NI) contributions.
 This is what NI was set up by Bevan in the late 1940s to do, and the scheme is enshrined in a web of complex legislation.
 Although historical fact may not cut much ice with this particular chancellor, the illegality of denying benefits to an individual or group that have already been nominally paid for certainly should.
 Restricting pension entitlement according to means would leave government acutely vulnerable to legal challenges, assuming they were stupid enough to try it in the first place.
-I suspect Starmer, as a former DPP would realise this, and finally have to put his foot down on an out-of-control chancellor.
+I suspect Starmer, as a former DPP, must realise this....

 Single-person Council Tax 25% discount

-Although this benefit is not confined to pensioners, its loss would affect the over 70s disproportionately.
-This is because the ageing process takes its toll on couples, with one partner (usually the male) dying first and leaving the other to a single life for however long they survive.
+Although this benefit is not of course confined to pensioners, its loss would affect the over 70s disproportionately, with around half of those receiving the benefit being of pensionable age.
+This is because the ageing process takes its inevitable toll on couples, with one partner (usually the male) dying first and leaving the other to a single existence for however long they survive.
 The discount is a substantial benefit, given that the average band D council tax bill is now over £2000 p.a., and set to rise by at least 5% annually to cover cash-strapped LA budgets.
 Withdrawal of the discount would thus increase the bill by around £500 p.a. - sufficient to force a recently bereaved pensioner dependent on the state pension to sell up, with the trauma and stress that would cause.
-As in the case of concessionary travel, there may be some protection in that the tax is LA-controlled, and not the direct remit of the government, but I wouldn't bank on it.
+As in the case of concessionary travel, there may be some protection in that the tax is LA-controlled, and not the direct remit of the government, but I wouldn't assume this will save it from stringent means-testing in future.
+Abolishing the discount, or even linking it to Pension credit, could save up to £3Bn - another 'nice little earner' to fund all those pay increases....

 What are the ongoing risks for Labour ?

-One important but perhaps less obvious, reason why this now obvious 'anti-pensioner' political strategy, (which is clearly aimed at paying the whole demographic en bloc back for their traditional support to the Tories), is a dangerous one for the current Labour administration, is the existential risk it presents for the regime.
-Starmer may think he is safe for the next 5 years, and perhaps even longer if the Tories fail to rehabilitate properly, but this is decidedly not the case.
+One important but perhaps less obvious, reason why this now obvious 'anti-pensioner' political strategy, (which is clearly aimed at paying the whole demographic en bloc back for their traditional support to the Tories), is a dangerous one for the current Labour administration, is the existential risk it presents for the regime itself.
+Starmer may think that, with a majority of 170+ in Parliamenthe is 'safe' for the next 5 years whatever he does, and perhaps for even longer if the Tories fail to rehabilitate properly, but this is decidedly not the case.
 Why ?

 As discussed in a previous blog, Momentum, the Unions, and their left wing sympathisers in the party, are waiting in the wings, and are poised to attack whenever things start to wrong for Starmer, who they regard as weak, and far too centre-left to fit in with their ideologies.
-He has also spent the last 5 years trying to eradicate them from the party, and is therefore universally hated, and regarded as 'enemy' by the hardliners.
-There are already hints that the new Westminster Labour MP 'tribe' may be fragmenting into different factions, as is to be expected with such a diverse ideological mix, with its recent history of internal strife.
+He will already have confirmed their suspicions already, and a recent post highlighting their position on the WFP changes is particularly revealing.
+Starmer has spent the last 5 years trying to eradicate Momentum and the 'hard left' from the party, and is therefore universally hated by the group, and regarded as 'public enemy #1' by the hardliners.
+There are already hints that the new Westminster Labour MP 'tribe' may already be fragmenting into different factions, as is to be expected with such a diverse ideological mix, with its recent history of internal strife.
+Sue Grey's whirlwind tenure as chief of staff and ignominous replacement last week is symptomatic of a dysfunctional #10 organisation, reminiscent of 'rats in a sack'.

 The left will therefore be watching closely, and any hint of weakness, unpopularity, or resistance to union pay demands, could trigger a coup within the burgeoning ranks of back-benchers, who we know already contain many left wing ‘sympathisers’ ready to rebel.
-The ‘magnificent seven’ corbynite MPs, as some are calling them, who were the first to rebel over child allowances, and were subsequently expelled with a flourish from the party for 6 months by the whips, are probably just the tip of the iceberg.
+The ‘magnificent seven’ Corbynite MPs, as some are calling them, who were the first to show their hand over child allowances, and were subsequently expelled with a flourish from the party for 6 months in July by the whips.
+They are probably just the tip of the iceberg.
 They will no doubt return to help ‘rally the troops’ after their exclusion time is up, whenever the moment is right.
-(See also the recent update to the blog on Election 24 for more analysis).
-The not so covert rebellion of 50 or more MPs in Tuesday's Commons vote on Winter Fuel elegibility would tend to indicate marked unease with the 'party line'.
+(See also the recent update to the blog on Election 24 for more analysis, and this week's surprise resignation and damning criticism of Starmer's leadership by Rosie Duffield).
+The not-so-covert 'rebellion' of 50 or more MPs in the Commons vote on Winter Fuel eligibility would tend to indicate a marked, and more extensive, unease with the 'party line'.

 What can we do about it ?